Super can be complicated, especially when you’re starting out. Here are some answers to the questions we hear most.

 - Permanent departure from Australia.

 Note that all early release access is subject to specific application requirements and approval by the Trustee.
-To find out if you are eligible for early release, call the CareSuperLine on 1300 360 149 or refer to the Apply for early release of super form (which you can use to make financial hardship and compassionate grounds claims).
+To find out if you are eligible for early release, call us on 1300 360 149.

 If you have talked to your employer and still believe that contributions have not been made on your behalf, you can lodge an enquiry on the ATO website using the online Employee superannuation guarantee (SG) calculator tool.